conan-io/docs/reference/commands/consumer/config.rst

   Conan config command stores the specified URL in the conan.conf ``general.config_install`` variable.

-- Install the configuration from a git repository:
+- Install the configuration from a Git repository:

   .. code-block:: bash

       $ conan config install http://github.com/user/conan_config/.git

-  You can also force the git download by using :command:`--type git` (in case it is not deduced from URL automatically):
+  You can also force the git download by using :command:`--type git` (in case it is not deduced from the URL automatically):

   .. code-block:: bash

       $ conan config install http://github.com/user/conan_config/.git --type git

-- Install from an url skipping SSL verification:
+- Install from a URL skipping SSL verification:

   .. code-block:: bash